floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

-per-system chip and system emulators works exceptionally well and is (IMHO) *much* more enjoyable than C++ or Rust generic programming (I'm sure C++ and Rust can do the same things with sufficient template magic, but this code definitely won't look as straighforward as the Zig version).
+per-system chip and system emulators works exceptionally well and is (IMHO) *much* more enjoyable than C++ or Rust generic programming (I'm sure C++ and Rust can do the same things with sufficient template magic, but this code definitely won't look as straightforward as the Zig version).

 ## Bit Twiddling and Integer Math can be awkward